ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 The midsole delivers a maximum level of energy return and shock absorption, so you are not going to feel every strike on the pavement.

-But softness isn’t always the key component when looking for running shoes, and also, the areas of softness on the sole is critical also to judging a shoe’s suitability as a running shoe.
+But softness isn’t always the key component when looking for running shoes, and also, the areas of softness on the sole are critical to judging a shoe’s suitability as a running shoe.

 The outsole of Yeezys is not as durable as some running shoes, but they are strong enough to do light running.